TheArturthur/CoppermindScraper/Cosmere/Tukari.md

 Technically, Tukar appears to be part of the greater [[Azir\|Azish Empire]], and the [[Prime Aqasix\|Prime Aqasix]] seems to have the capacity to summon the god-priest to [[Azimir\|Azimir]] whenever they wish.
 However, for generations now Tukar has been at war with [[Emul\|Emul]], another Azish member state, putting the Prime's ability to control it in question.
 The conflict is centered around the city of [[Sesemalex Dar\|Sesemalex Dar]], considered holy by both the Emuli and the Tukari.
 While the Emuli consider it their ancestral homeland, the Tukari motivations for the conflict are unknown.
 In the East, there is some confusion over whether the conflict is purely religious or economical, as Sesemalex Dar is an excellent port.
 Tukari in general are considered volatile and crazy by the outsiders, with the  relieved at not having to ally with them, and [[Szeth\|Szeth]] speculating that they might suddenly abandon their crusade against Emul and go to war with [[Marat\|Marat]].
 The main way of communicating with them diplomatically is through their scribes, with the god-priest himself rarely, if ever, speaking in person.

+### Calendar
+They make use of a different calendar than the Vorin calendar.
+Little is known about it except that the Vorin year 1168 is considered to be in the eighties in the Tukari calendar, although the exact year is unknown.

 ## Settlements
 [[Khathazan\|Khathazan]]